-The seasoning and marination step for cooking petite sirloin steak is ultimately one of the most crucial factors.
-Petite sirloin can be slightly tougher than other cuts of sirloin steaks, and a good marination process helps it to tenderize – especially if you use the right ingredients.
+Petite sirloin steaks can be slightly tougher than other cuts of top sirloin steaks, and a good marination process helps it to tenderize – primarily if you use the right ingredients.

-A dash of acidity, like lemon juice or vinegar, will work into your steak, helping it get tender even before cooking.
+A dash of acidity, like lemon juice or vinegar, will work into your amazing petite or top sirloin, helping it get tender even before cooking.

-The other reason marination is so important is because the meat absorbs the flavors of the seasoning resulting in more delicious tasting meat even in the middle.
+The other reason marination is so essential to this top sirloin steak is that the meat absorbs the seasoning flavors of salt and pepper, resulting in more delicious-tasting meat even in the middle.

 Remember to discard the remaining marinade before you cook your petite sirloin.
 If you season your steak well and leave it long enough to marinate, you don’t need to use the leftover liquid.

 How To Pan Sear Petite Sirloin Steak